Is Getting a Computer Science Degree Worth It?

 The Goal of Computer Science Degree Programs

-A certificate or associate degree in computer science can introduce you to key concepts and get you into the field faster so you can start earning while you're learning.
+Majoring in computer science at the certificate or associate degree level can introduce you to key concepts and get you into the field faster so you can start earning while you're learning.

 If you seek high pay and a spot at the forefront of research and academia, then a doctoral degree in computer science might be for you — if you can dedicate around 10 years of full-time study.